coleifer/peewee/docs/peewee/framework_integration.rst

 a plain ASGI middleware (which shares the request task) plus a ``lifespan`` handler for startup and shutdown.
-Do not use ``BaseHTTPMiddleware`` for this as it runs the endpoint in a separate task, and peewee's async connections are task-local (so the connection would not be used in the endpoint).
+Do not use ``BaseHTTPMiddleware`` for this as it runs the endpoint in a separate task, and peewee's async connections are task-local (the endpoint would not see the middleware's connection).

 .. code-block:: python